 Eva Ellis is a watercolor and mixed media artist who lets her curiosity lead the way.
 Art, in her world, is not about making the perfect image but rather sharing her creativity with family and friends and celebrating that we all are creators and artists.

-Besides playing the organ (life-long) and viola da gamba (beginner status) she practices yoga daily, and enjoys the mindfulness that comes through these activities.
-Her art is her way of expressing the joy that comes from noticing this beautiful world in which we live and move and have our being.
+When she's not making art, participating in classes or collecting her favorite art supplies she plays the organ and viola da gamba.
+Her art, music, daily walks and yoga all are part of a practice in meditation and mindfulness, and is her way of expressing the joy that comes from noticing this beautiful world in which we live and move and have our being.

 She photographed religious buildings in Cleveland for her husband’s book A Guide to Greater Cleveland’s Sacred Landmarks (Kent State Press, 2012).

 Art washes away from the soul the dust of everyday life.
 Picasso